mkawa125/salesApp/README.md

 # sales App

-An application for customer management for in a business.
+An application for customer management in a business.

 ## Getting Started